 Children of narcissists are often at risk for drug addiction and alcoholism because they have so much emotional pain.
 They may feel that the only way they can deal with this is by self-medicating and numbing their feelings, which leads them down a path towards substance abuse problems.

 Children who grow up with narcissistic parents often become very manipulative as adults because they learn narcissistic traits from their parents.
-They may find themselves lying to get what they want or making empty promises for someone else to do something for them, which is a sign of low self-esteem.
+They may find themselves lying to get what they want or making empty promises for someone else to do something for them.

 Children of narcissists may also find themselves in abusive relationships as adults because they have low self-esteem and feel like the other person always has more power over them.
-They are often afraid to leave these relationships, leading to feelings of fear and anxiety for their safety if not being abused physically, at least emotionally, by the partner.
+They are often afraid to leave these relationships, leading to feelings of fear and anxiety for their safety.

-Sometimes children of narcissists feel like they can never say no or stand up for themselves in the face of danger.
-This is because their parents might have made them do dangerous things when they were younger, which caused a lot of fear and anxiety.
-Or their parents might have never let them do anything on their own without criticism.
+Sometimes children of narcissists feel like they can never say “no” or stand up for themselves in the face of danger.
+This is because their parents might have not let them feel like they could say no. Or their parents might have never let them do anything on their own without criticism.

-Children who grow up with narcissistic parents often have many feelings of inadequacy as an adult, leading to mental health issues like anxiety and depression.
-These feelings come from the lack of unconditional love that they received while growing up with a narcissistic parent who never thought anything they did was good enough or important for them in any way.
+Children who grow up with narcissistic parents often have many feelings of inadequacy or self doubt as an adult, leading to mental health issues like anxiety and depression.
+These feelings come from not receiving unconditional love while growing up with a narcissistic parent who never thought anything they did was good enough or important for them in any way.

 Self-harm and mutilation